ivogeorg/ce-learning-progression-003-screensavers-part1/learning-progression.md

 ##### Global variables

 Global variables are variables that are in the top-level scope of the program, and are thus visible to all the program's components, including functions and classes.
-They are the main _program data_ (aka `[<cept>]`_program state_).
+They are the main _program data_ (aka _program state_).
 In general, there should be a minimal number of global variables, thought the single-file environment mitigates most of the risks.
 Nevertheless, it makes good sense to put the at the very top of the program.
 This makes them easy to find, helps avoid duplication, and gives a brief overview of the program to a new reader.
 In Example 3.1.1, our global variable, against which all program operations are performed, is the `balls` array.

 ##### Function and class declarations

 Functions and classes are _named_ encapsulation structures, which help modularize the program code and prevent duplication of code.
 Functions have input and output, and can have local data needed for their operation.
-Functions are `[<cept>]`_called_ by invoking their name and specifying the necessary arguments, if any, between parentheses.
-While not all functions have `[<cept>]`_parameters_ (meaning the declarations of the `[<cept>]`_arguments_), a function call **requires** the parentheses `()`.
+Functions are _called_ by invoking their name and specifying the necessary arguments, if any, between parentheses.
+While not all functions have _parameters_ (meaning the declarations of the _arguments_), a function call **requires** the parentheses `()`.
 In Example 3.1.1, we have two functions, `createBalls()` and `bounceBalls()`.
 Note that they have distinct functionality, properly communicated by their names.

-Classes are the backbone of the object-oriented programming paradigm, allowing programmers to define their own types, known as `[<cept>]`_user-defined types_, by encapsulating complex data and determiniting the exact set of computational operations that can be performed on them.
-Classes are thus the templates for the creation of user-type entities, called `[<cept>]`_objects_.
+Classes are the backbone of the object-oriented programming paradigm, allowing programmers to define their own types, known as _user-defined types_, by encapsulating complex data and determiniting the exact set of computational operations that can be performed on them.
+Classes are thus the templates for the creation of user-type entities, called _objects_.

-Keeping functions and classes clustered together follows the `[<cept>]`_library_ (aka `[<cept>]`_application programming interface (API)_) paradigm, in which all the functions and user data types available to the programmer are presented in an exhaustive and descriptive list.
+Keeping functions and classes clustered together follows the _library_ (aka _application programming interface (API)_) paradigm, in which all the functions and user data types available to the programmer are presented in an exhaustive and descriptive list.

 ##### Event handler registrants

 Events are phenomena, internal or external to the computer's processor, that the processor has to be informed of.
-There are two ways to communicate events to the processor: `[<cept>]`_interrupts_, which are signals sent by the event originator to the processor and which the processor inteprets and acts on, and `[<cept>]`_polling_, which is a process of cyclic interrogation of the possible originators by the processor.
+There are two ways to communicate events to the processor: _interrupts_, which are signals sent by the event originator to the processor and which the processor inteprets and acts on, and _polling_, which is a process of cyclic interrogation of the possible originators by the processor.
 The micro:bit actually uses a hybrid method, where on the hardware level interrupts are used, but the device and language runtimes actually implement polling.
 The MakeCode packages which are involved in, among other thigns, various event detection and response are `input`, `pins`, `radio`, `conrol`, and `serial`.
-The way the processor and/or runtime responds to an event is by assigning an `[<cept>]`_event-handler_ function to each event.
-In MakeCode, this is done by event-handler `[<cept>]`_registrants_, which are themselves functions, which take the event-handler functions as one of their arguments.
+The way the processor and/or runtime responds to an event is by assigning an _event-handler_ function to each event.
+In MakeCode, this is done by event-handler _registrants_, which are themselves functions, which take the event-handler functions as one of their arguments.
 In Example 3.1.1, we have a `Gesture` event-handler registrant, called `input.onGesture`.
 It takes two arguments: the name of the gesture, in this case `Shake`, and the event-handler to be executed upon detection of the shake-gesture event, namely `function () { balls = createBalls(); }`.

 Due to the way they are executed, event handlers should not be put inside loops, functions, or classes, but at the top level of the program, and clustered together so that it is easy to see at a glance what events the program is listening to.
 More on this in a later step.